vampjaz/razer_blade_stealth_hackintosh/README.md

 Stuff in this repo
 ---

 The `EFI` folder should be a minimal but complete EFI partition with Clover and all my kexts, config, and ACPI patches.
-On another Blade Stealth, you may be able to drop this in and get a working system, though that is not guaranteed.
+On another Blade Stealth, you *may* be able to drop this in and get a working system, though that is not guaranteed and I don't provide support for it.
 You should be able to take ideas from the configuration for your own build.
 If you use the config.plist, you will want to change your serial number, board serial, and UUIDs (can be done with [this tool](https://github.com/corpnewt/GenSMBIOS)).
+(Also for those paying attention, the serials in the config are randomly generated and not the ones I use on my actual laptop.)

 The `EFI_OpenCore` folder is an experimental OpenCore configuration for the Stealth, based mostly on the Clover setup.
 Beware that OpenCore is much less user friendly and can cause issues with dual boots and Apple accounts.
 Use at your own risk.
 It may also be out of date with the config of the Clover version, as I am not ready to switch over to it on my laptop.
 (OpenCore causes VoodooI2C to crash randomly)